jamerst/JobHunt/README.md

 - `Search__TitleSimilarityThreshold` - the threshold for a job title to be considered the same as another (see above)
 - `Search__IdenticalDescriptionSimilarityThreshold` - the threshold for a job description to be considered the same as another **even if the titles are not similar**.

+#### Indeed Options
+- `Search__IndeedFetchSalary` - enables or disables the older salary fetching information.
+This method of fetching accurate salary information from Indeed requires an extra request for every result, which may cause issues with rate limiting or IP blacklisting, especially for searches with a large number of results.
+You can disable this if you don't care about fetching salary. **This fetching method has become more unreliable recently, so I recommend using GraphQL instead**.
+- `Search__IndeedUseGraphQL` - enables or disables using the Indeed GraphQL API.
+To use you must provide an API key in `Search__IndeedGraphQLApiKey` (see above for how to obtain).

 #### Other Options
-- `Search__IndeedFetchSalary` - fetching accurate salary information from Indeed requires an extra request for every result, which may cause issues with rate limiting or IP blacklisting, especially for searches with a large number of results.
-You can disable this if you don't care about fetching salary.
-- `Search__GlassdoorPartnerId` and `Search__GlassdoorPartnerKey` - currently unused (I may add Glassdoor searching in the future, but from my experience Indeed is better)
-- `Search__NominatimCountryCodes` - country to return results from when geocoding locations.
-Set to your own country to get the most accurate results.
 - `Search__PageLoadWaitSeconds` - number of seconds to wait before capturing page source HTML for watched pages which require JavaScript support.
 This allows Single Page Applications without server-side rendering to initialise so that the actual page content can be compared.
 - `CultureName` - set the culture used for the application.
 This affects the currency symbol used when adding the formatted salary for a job if Indeed doesn't provide one.
 For a list of languages/countries and their codes can be found [here](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c).
+- `Search__GlassdoorPartnerId` and `Search__GlassdoorPartnerKey` - currently unused (I may add Glassdoor searching in the future, but from my experience Indeed is better)
+- `Search__NominatimCountryCodes` - country to return results from when geocoding locations.
+Set to your own country to get the most accurate results.

 ### Running JobHunt
 Simply run `docker-compose -f docker-compose-prod.yml up -d` in the jobhunt directory.